ESMValGroup/ESMValTool_Tutorial/_episodes/00-quickstart.md

 ---
 > ## What is the purpose of the quickstart guide?
 >
-> The purpose of the quickstart guide is to enable the user to run the
+> The purpose of the quickstart guide is to enable a user of ESMValTool to run
 > ESMValTool as quickly as possible by making the bare minimum number of
 > changes.
 {: .discussion}